Filipino Interior Design Influences You Can Use to Redecorate Your Home

-It is not just traditional woodwork that Filipino have proven to be good at, Filipino designers are capable of creating modern pieces as well.
-The egg shell–shaped sofa shown above is a perfect example of modern Filipino interior design.
+It is not just traditional woodwork that Filipinos have proven to be good at.
+Filipino designers are capable of creating modern pieces as well.
+The egg shell–shaped sofa shown above is a perfect example of a modern Filipino interior design.
 It is made out of abaca and is supported by a strong metal stand.

 Lights and Lamps

 Your choice of lighting fixtures such as lamps and light shades should depend on your city of residence.
 In Manila, you will find out that the selection is quite good but lacks the creative ingenuity of the province.
 Locally made lamps make great accent pieces for your home.
 They can come in different sizes that suit any space.
 Smaller lamps are ideal for apartments and condominiums, while larger models can liven up any forgotten corner of the home.
 If you want to go for a bolder design, choose a lamp made with abstract patterns or stained glass.

 Filipino interior designs have a lot of ideas that will inspire.
 Whether you want to go for a traditional look or incorporate one of the most popular 2017 interior design trends, there’s always a design piece that will help you achieve the look you’re aiming for.